vayuvegula/ArticleAnalyze/README.md

 1. Initialize the historical database: `python initialize_database.py`
 2. Run the main analyzer: `python main.py`
 3. Provide feedback on analysis quality when prompted.

-##### Contributing

-Open to contributions.
-Please send a pull request.

-##### License

-MIT License

----

-Feel free to add or modify any sections based on the specific needs of your project.